Posted on March 31, 2022

-The Swan, taken over by Sam and Georgie Pearman earlier this year, who also own The Chequers in Churchill, is a 16th century ‘inn with rooms’.
-The perfect mix of ‘hip meets homely’ there are eclectic furnishings mixed with country classic Farrow & Ball palettes and historic exposed stone walls and characterful beamed ceilings, plus the obligatory handsome fireplace at its heart.
+The Swan, run by Sam and Georgie Pearman, who also own The Chequers in Churchill, is a 16th century ‘inn with rooms’.
+The perfect mix of ‘hip meets homely’ there's an eclectic furnishings mixed with country classic Farrow & Ball palettes and historic exposed stone walls and characterful beamed ceilings, plus the obligatory handsome fireplace at its heart.
 Offering sustenance all the way through from breakfast to dinner, it’s a great option for a weekend brunch, or Sunday roast.
 The menu focusses on local suppliers – with bread and charcuterie from Chipping Norton and meats from local named farms.
 There are innovative modern takes on British pub classics, as well as great, sociable sharing options and a family friendly kids’ menu too.

 Voted the no. 1 village pub by The Times in 2017, The Ebrington Arms has all you could wish for from a traditional, country tavern – Landlords Jim and Claire Alexander have not only created an award-winning pub, but reinstated the heart of their village community – sourcing many of their organic ingredients from local suppliers and brewing their own ales, in-house.
 Awarded The Good Pub Guide's ‘County Dining Pub of the Year 2019’, the beamed-ceilings, high-backed wooden booths, wood-burning stove and authentic flagstone floor offer as cosy and inviting an interior as you could wish for on a cold, winter’s day.
 The National Trust’s Arts and Crafts masterpiece, Hidcote Gardens is close by for a pre-amble before lunch, or you can walk off your excesses with a leg-stretching jaunt up Broadway Tower.